Indiana Jones: Toy lines

-Merchandise featuring franchise cross-overs include a Mr. Potato Head "Taters Of The Lost Ark" set by Hasbro, Mickey Mouse as Indiana Jones, and a Muppets-branded Adventure Kermit action figure, produced by Palisades Toys and based on the frog's appearance in the Disney World stunt show as seen in The Muppets at Walt Disney World.
+Merchandise featuring franchise cross-overs include a Mr. Potato Head "Taters of the Lost Ark" set by Hasbro, Mickey Mouse as Indiana Jones, and a Muppets-branded Adventure Kermit action figure, produced by Palisades Toys and based on the frog's appearance in the Disney World stunt show as seen in The Muppets at Walt Disney World.

 Disney Vinylmation introduced a series based on Indiana Jones characters in 2014.

+Hasbro also made the "Adventure Series" line in 2023 to go alongside the release of Dial of Destiny.
+This line included figures from the original trilogy as well as the new film.

 Role-playing games

 There have been two publications of role-playing games based on the Indiana Jones franchise.
 The Adventures of Indiana Jones Role-Playing Game was designed and published by TSR, Inc. under license in 1984.
 Ten years later, West End Games acquired the rights to publish their own version, The World of Indiana Jones.

 Pinball

 A pinball machine based on the first three films was released in 1993.
-Stern Pinball released a new edition in 2008, which featured all four movies.
+Stern Pinball released a new pinball machine based on the series in 2008, which featured all four movies.